Contact Us for a Free Consultation (213) 542-0979

 It's still not clear exactly what happens if they don't do these things, but I believe that the defense could challenge the identification if they do not do what they're supposed to according to Penal Code Section 859(b).

-Basically, a list of things are there if you look at the section, but it has to do with, for example, the witness identifies the person that the law enforcement thinks is the perpetrator of a crime.
+If you look at the section, you will see a list of things, but it has to do with, for example, the witness identifying the person that law enforcement thinks is the perpetrator of a crime.

 Told Suspect Might Not Be in Live Line-Up

-There's also a list of things that the prosecutors have to read to a potential identifying witness.
-One of which is that the person may not be in the live line-up or the photographic line-up.
+There's also a list of things that the prosecutors have to read to a potential identifying witness, one of which is that the person may not be in the live or photographic line-up.

 Usually, it's going to be the police reading this because the prosecutors don't typically get involved in the stage where there's a line-up.
 It's typically the police that are doing this, and this is a decision that needs to be made early in the case.

-These procedures in Penal Code Section of 859.7 do not apply to a field show-up.
+These procedures in Penal Code Section 859.7 do not apply to a field show-up.

 Blind Viewing

-Another thing that comes up in this Code Section is, they have to do a blind viewing, meaning the person that is administering the photo line-up can't know who the person is who they think the perpetrator of the crime.
+Another requirement in this Code Section is blind viewing, which means the person administering the photo line-up can't know who the person is or who they think the perpetrator of the crime is.

 Police Live Line-Ups in California